Teomambo69/powerapps-docs.es-es/powerapps-docs/maker/common-data-service/create-edit-1n-relationships-portal.md

 <!-- This may change going forward, but this is the way it is now. #2534972 -->
 > [!Important]
 > El portal usa terminología diferente que el explorador de soluciones.
-Se invierten los términos.
-La **Entidad relacionada** del explorador de soluciones es la **Entidad principal** en el portal.
-Igualmente, la **Entidad principal** del explorador de soluciones es la **Entidad relacionada** en el portal.
+La **Entidad principal** del explorador de soluciones es la **Entidad actual** en el portal.

 Dependiendo de su elección verá: